 Building Your Dummy Cake

-When you’re decorating a dummy cake, you can use the same types of icing you’d use on a real cake such as buttercream, fondant, or royal icing.
-For buttercream, you don’t need to crumb coat or level the sides.
-Feel free to apply the final coat of buttercream directly to the dummy cake.
+When you’re decorating a dummy cake, you can use the same types of icing you’d use on a real cake, such as buttercream, fondant, or royal icing.
+You don’t need to crumb coat or level the sides for buttercream icing, and you can apply the final coat of buttercream directly to the dummy cake.

 Reduce, Reuse, Recycle

-Schedule a demo with BakeSmart and start conquering the chaos.
+Schedule a demo with BakeSmart today and start conquering the chaos.